-Minister Ramalinga Reddy Shares His Own Knee Replacement Experience
+Minister Ramalinga Reddy shares his own knee replacement experience

 Just In

-Fortis Hospital Bannerghatta Road today launched Fortis Stride Support Group, an innovative initiative under the guidance of Dr. Narayan Hulse, Principal Director – Orthopedics, Fortis Hospital Bannerghatta Road.
+Fortis Hospital Bannerghatta Road on Thursday launched Fortis Stride Support Group, an innovative initiative under the guidance of Dr. Narayan Hulse, Principal Director – Orthopaedics, Fortis Hospital Bannerghatta Road

-Bengaluru: Fortis Hospital Bannerghatta Road today launched Fortis Stride Support Group, an innovative initiative under the guidance of Dr. Narayan Hulse, Principal Director – Orthopedics, Fortis Hospital Bannerghatta Road.
+Bengaluru: Fortis Hospital Bannerghatta Road on Thursday launched Fortis Stride Support Group, an innovative initiative under the guidance of Dr. Narayan Hulse, Principal Director – Orthopaedics, Fortis Hospital Bannerghatta Road.
 The support group brings together patients, caregivers and healthcare professionals in a supportive and informative environment, focusing on joint care and recovery.
 The launch was graced by Ramalinga Reddy, Minister for Transport and Muzrai, who has experienced first-hand the benefits of undergoing Robotic Knee Replacement Surgery at the Fortis Hospital.

 Fortis Stride is a dedicated support group designed to empower individuals impacted by joint health challenges.
 It offers a platform for sharing experiences, gaining expert insights, and accessing valuable guidance for improved recovery.
 The initiative’s mission is to create a strong, supportive community that helps both patients and caregivers regain mobility, independence, and confidence as they navigate their recovery journey.
 The inaugural event hosted at the hospital saw an impressive turnout with nearly 100 attendees.
 The program featured inspiring patient stories, expert presentations on joint health, and discussions about effective strategies for recovery.